-You may have also noticed that there are all of a sudden a lot of “internet experts” on Rangers, or anything to do with Rangers.
+You may have also noticed that there are a lot of “internet experts” on Rangers, or anything to do with Rangers.
 If you actually do know a thing or two about Rangers, then you know all these so-called experts are creating mass confusion and hysteria on the interwebz.
 So, in an effort to set the record straight, I thought I would lay out the pertinent information that anyone needs to know about this topic.

 Although I have not attended every course I am about to speak of, I served in the U.S. Army from 2005 until my separation in 2013.
-Of that time, I served in 1st Ranger Battalion, 75th Ranger Regiment for over four years, where I completed three deployments to Iraq and two to Afghanistan.
+At that time, I served in 1st Ranger Battalion, 75th Ranger Regiment for over four years, where I completed three deployments to Iraq and two to Afghanistan.
 The remainder of my time I spent in the Syracuse Recruiting Battalion, where I am proud to say that I mentored sixteen different young men who made it into the 75th Ranger Regiment.
 Outside of my military experience, I am also the author of Ranger Knowledge: The All Inclusive Study Guide For Rangers and Violence of Action: The Untold Stories of the 75th Ranger Regiment in the War on Terror.

 U.S. Army Ranger Course (Ranger School) – Ranger School is 62 days long with a 42% graduation rate, and is considered the Army’s toughest leadership course.
 Ranger School is a mentally and physically challenging course that teaches small unit infantry tactics and develops leadership skills under austere conditions meant to simulate the exhaustion of real combat operations.
-The course falls under the U.S. Army Training and Doctrine Command, and is run by the Airborne and Ranger Training Brigade, which also runs the Army’s Airborne School, Jumpmaster School, and Pathfinder School.
+The course falls under the U.S. Army Training and Doctrine Command and is run by the Airborne and Ranger Training Brigade, which also runs the Army’s Airborne School, Jumpmaster School, and Pathfinder School.

 The course incorporates three phases (Benning, Mountain, and Swamp), which follow the crawl, walk, run training methodology.
 After completion of these three phases, Ranger School graduates are considered proficient in leading squad and platoon dismounted operations in a variety of climates and terrain.
 Upon graduation, they are awarded and authorized the black and gold “Ranger Tab” on their left shoulder.